-“Suicidal tendencies” is a term that people sometimes use to describe someone who may be “at risk of suicide.”
-However, it is not a correct term, as suicide is not a characteristic that a person would have a “tendency toward.”
+“Suicidal tendencies” is a term that people may use to describe someone who may be “at risk of suicide.”
+However, it is not a correct term, as suicide is not a characteristic that someone would have a “tendency toward.”

 Someone who is at risk of suicide may be experiencing suicidal thoughts.
 These can range from vague thoughts of not wanting to exist anymore to being intentional about planning a way to end one’s own life.